toluaina/toluaina.github.io/docs/success.md

 Your **PGSync Pro** subscription is active.

-**Check your inbox** — we're sending your private-index token and the one-line install command.
+**Check your inbox** — we're sending your license token and install instructions.
 It usually arrives within a few minutes.
 Once you have it:

 ```bash
 pip install "pgsync-pro[local]" --extra-index-url <your private index URL>